Arseni1919/Learning_CS224N/README.md

 <img src="pics/n_gram.png" width="700">

-They are bad in terms of memory, context, probabilities and more, but they are easy to build.
+They are bad in terms of memory, context, probabilities, and more, but they are easy to build.
 And  nothing better were back then.
 Surprisingly they produce grammatically not so bad texts.

 Next era - neural language models.